JunseokLee42/JunseokLee42/README.md

-Hi there 👋 I'm one of undergraduate dreaming of contributing open source community.
+Hi there 👋 I am an undergraduate who dreams of contributing to the open-source community.

-When working in NANUS start-up, I became interested in AI including NLP.
+During my time at the NANUS startup, I developed an interest in AI including NLP.

-However, there were a lot of limits to solely implement an application from scratch despite of demo version.
+However, I encounterd numerous challenges in developing an application from scracth, even a demo version.

-After the frustration, I hoped someone taught me as an assistant.
+This experience led me to wish for guidance from an assistant.

-I believe that AI could serve as an assistant around us.
+I believe that AI has the potential to serve as a helpful assistant in our daily lives.

 ## Research Interests

-AGI, Multi-modality,
+AGI, Multi-modality

 <!--
 **shoveling42/shoveling42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.